First of all, draw two lines above and below the main words, using the Line Segment Tool. We use those as a kind of banner later on.

 Now it's time to add our ornaments and other elements.
 We have prepared a 'Graphics' layer in Part 01 of this tutorial with all our ornaments from the Vintage Font Bundle.
 This makes it more comfortable than copying the single elements from each product file.
 The Vintage Font Bundle includes a wide range of different ornaments and floral graphics which should make it easy to find the right components for our layout.
 However, if you couldn't find the right element make sure to check out our growing ornament and illustration collection here.

-Ok, so now I choose different components from our collection on the right side.
-I resize them, rotate them or reflect them to arrange them according to my layout.
+Ok, so now we choose different components from our collection on the right side.
+We resize them, rotate them or reflect them to arrange them according to our layout.
 This needs some trial-and-error, but you will get a good feeling for it very quickly ;)